Can Dogs Eat Broccoli? Yes, in Moderation

 Can diabetic dogs eat broccoli?

-Always feed your fresh dog vegetables than canned and processed foods.
+Always feed your fresh dog vegetables rather than canned and processed foods.
 Broccoli should be well cooked so that the dog can digest it easily without any difficulty.

 Can dogs eat broccoli rabe?

 Yes, dogs can eat broccoli rabe.
-It is safe for them to eat broccoli rabe but not in large quantities.
+It is safe for them to eat broccoli rabe, but not in large quantities.
 Raw broccoli rabe can be harmful to the small dog if given in large amounts.
 Always cook the broccoli rabe properly and then only feed your dog as it has tons of beneficial quantities.

 Eating raw broccoli rabe in large quantities can lead to hypothyroidism in dogs.
 Cooked broccoli rabe is super tasty, nutritious, and perfectly safe to feed your small dog or older dogs.